supernomad/chunky/README.md

 ### Datastore
 chunkyjs is currently employing `node-cache` in order to store transfer specific metadata.
 This is great for development, however means that chunkyjs in its current state cannot be clustered.
 Support for clustered datastores is on the way.

+### Contributing
+We would love to have contributors, please just fork our master branch, and then make your changes.
+When you are done open up a PR.

+A few guide lines:
+- We want to maintain a status quo when it comes to the code in chunkyjs.
+So any PR should satisfy our codacy rules, and maintain the `A` ranking we currently have.
+- Again to maintain the status quo all PR's should contain unit-tests that test the piece of additional funcationality or bug fix(s).
+- Lastly all PR's should work as intended :)
+- Other than that happy coding